mattthughes/into-your-mind/README.md

 * This element will allow users to enter there first name.
 Which allows them to create there own character, making the experience more personalised for themselves.

+### Intro Message

+* This intro message will greet the user with the name they entered.
+After this the intro message will continue allowing the user to either enter A to start the game or B to view the instructions, allowing the user to take there time before starting the game.

+### Instructions

+* This element will teach the user how  to play the game informing them the rules of the game, teaching them about how to answer the different scenarios that are presented to the user.
+The instructions will also contain valuable information for the user such as informing the user they are able to leave the game at any time by typing exit.
+This will all be showcased in the instructions element, making sure the user does not get frustrated and understands the game before starting.

+### Different Scenarios

+* This element is the different scenarios that will appear depending on where the user finds themsevles in the game.
+Different Scenarios will have different requirements where some will have three options, whereas others will have two.
+For each scenario there will be only one correct answer meaning the wrong answer will mean game over, teaching the user to think carefully before confirming there answer.
+Down below are three different scenarios at different points in the game showing the user what they could expect when playing Into Your Mind.

+### Correct Answers

+* This element will show the result of answering a scenario correctly moving onto the next stage of the game.

+### Wrong Answers

+* This element will show the result of answering a scenario loading the game over screen for the user informing them that the answer is incorrect and to try again.

+### Game Over Screen

+* This element will be shown to the user when the user gets an answer wrong, with the message you died being shown.
+After this message appears there will also be a message informing the user to either type A to restart the game and try again.
+The user can also type B to go back to the Main Menu.
+The user could also type exit to exit the application altogether.
+After exiting the application the user can click run program to restart the application from the beginning starting from scratch.

+### Exit screen

+* This element will be shown if at any point the user types in EXIT.
+To ensure errors do not occur I have also used the .upper method to make sure errors do not occur if the user enters exit in lowercase rather than in uppercase.
+The exit message will thank the user for playing the game while also exiting the application altogether.
+If the user would like to restart the application they can simply click the run program button.

+### Wrong Format

+* This element will be shown if the user does not enter either A or B or C or even exit depending on the different scenario.
+If the user was to enter a number this error message would be shown.
+If A or B or C or exit have not been entered this same error message will appear.
+This will give the user clear visual feedback in what they need to do, removing any unneccesary frustration the user may have had, if this was not outlined clearly.

+### Congratulations screen

+* This element will be shown if the user has answered every scenario correctly.
+This screen will inform the user of there success providing further key story information, they would have not recieved unless they had completed the game.
+Upon completetion the user will be asked to type either A to play again or to type EXIT to exit the applicaton altogether.

 ## Languages

 * Python